 Melatonin is a hormone produced in your brain.
-It’s responsible for maintaining your body’s 24-hour sleep and wake cycle.28 In the evening or at night your body should naturally produce and release more melatonin to signal your body that it’s time to sleep, and melatonin levels fall again in the morning hours.29 Studies show that melatonin levels can decrease after puberty and throughout middle age, which may lead to sleep and other health concerns.30
+It’s responsible for maintaining your body’s 24-hour sleep and wake cycle.28 In the evening or at night, your body should naturally produce and release more melatonin to signal your body that it’s time to sleep, with melatonin levels falling again in the morning hours.28 Studies show that melatonin levels can decrease after puberty and throughout middle age, which may lead to sleep and other health concerns.29

 Swanson Ultra’s Advanced Dual-Release Melatonin takes its cue from nature, releasing melatonin in stages, just as the body does when preparing for a restful night.
 You get 1.5 mg right away, when you need it most, and another 1.5 mg is gradually released throughout the night to ensure that you get the rest you deserve.